bradenjonsson00/bradenjonsson00.github.io/README.md

 ## Built With

  - I used Typoria to create my resume.
- - I used Github to host the resume.
+ - I used Github pages to host the resume.
  - I used Jekyll to edit the resume's style.

 ## FAQs